Jemsoft/monocular-demo-facefinder/README.md

 }
 ```

 There you go!
-Our face finder app is ready!
-You can take look at the complete source code [here](https://github.com/Jemsoft/monocular-demo-facefinder).
+Our face finder app is now ready!
+You can take a look at the complete source code [here](https://github.com/Jemsoft/monocular-demo-facefinder).